vnejedly/di-container/README.md

 - Container: holds various dependency providers.

 - Provider: an object that knows how to produce the value/instance for a particular dependency ba type or name.
-    - Alias: map an interface/abstract type to a concrete implementation.
+    - `Value`: always return the given instance/value.
-    - ExplicitValue: always return the given instance/value.
+    - `Callback`: call a factory function to produce the instance.
-    - ExplicitCallable: call a factory function to produce the instance.
+    - `Alias`: map an interface/abstract type to a concrete implementation.
-    - AutoResolve: FOR INTERNAL USAGE ONLY - (when available) try to construct a type automatically.
+    - `AutoResolve`: FOR INTERNAL USAGE ONLY - (when available) try to construct a type automatically.
 ---

 ### Basic usage